mleverance/sc_shell_lessons/02-navigating-files-directories.md

----
-title: "Navigating Files and Directories"
-teaching: 30
-exercises: 10
-questions:
+# Introduction
+In this section we're going to cover:
-- "How can I move around on my computer?"
+- How to move around on my computer
-- "How can I see what files and directories I have?"
+- How to see what files and directories I have
-- "How can I specify the location of a file or directory on my computer
+- How to specify the location of a file or directory on my computer
-keypoints:
-- "The file system is responsible for managing information on the disk."
-- "Information is stored in files, which are stored in directories (folders)."
-- "Directories can also store other directories, which forms a directory tree."
-- "`cd path` changes the current working directory."
-- "`ls path` prints a listing of a specific file or directory; `ls` on its own lists the current working directory."
-- "`pwd` prints the user's current working directory."
-- "`/` on its own is the root directory of the whole file system."
-- "A relative path specifies a location starting from the current location."
-- "An absolute path specifies a location from the root of the file system."
-- "Directory names in a path are separated with `/` on Unix, but `\\` on Windows."
-- "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
 ---

 ## Navigating Files and Directories